feyman2016/michaellancaster/_posts/2015-05-12-intro-to-reactjs-or-what-you-should-know-html5-chicago-meetup.markdown

 excerpt: When starting with React.js do not think forget about old paradigms, leave what you know about developing UI's outside.
 Focus on the ideas implemented in the library.
 ---

 To start I want to say to not think about the technology and old paradigms, leave what you know about developing UI's outside.
-Focus in the ideas implemented in the library. <br>
+Focus on the ideas implemented in the library. <br>
 Slides from my talk at Chicago HTML5 meetup to complement are at the end of the post.

-### What's Reat.js
+### What's React.js

 React.js is a component-based library created to build **modular** and **fast** UIs.
-React manages the DOM updates applying a concept called Virtual DOM, therefore you don't need to think about DOM manipulations anymore managing all the states in your IU with jQuey. <br>
+React manages the DOM updates applying a concept called Virtual DOM, therefore you don't need to think about DOM manipulations anymore managing all the states in your UI with jQuey. <br>
 The React library includes a lightweight implementation of the DOM and events System with W3C Standards.

 ### What's the Virtual DOM and how does it work?